 David L. McBride

 Dave has worked at Tri-City Audiology his entire professional career.
-He graduated from Arizona State University in 1986 with a Master’s Degree in Audiology and was involved in growing the practice from a business with two audiologists to the multi-provider practice that exists today.
+He graduated from Arizona State University in 1986 with a Master’s Degree in Audiology and was instrumental in growing the practice into what it is today.
 He is originally from Cleveland, Ohio and obtained his Bachelor’s Degree from Cleveland State University.
-His wife, Ingrid, is also an audiologist and is currently the director of the Hearing Clinic at Arizona State University and also teaches doctoral-level classes to students in the audiology program at ASU.
-Many of these students rotate through our office as part of their educational experience to gain exposure to actual real-world private audiology practices.
-Dave and Ingrid have two daughters, one is currently a student at ASU and the other recently graduated from ASU and currently is in graduate school at New Mexico State studying speech-language pathology.
-Dave and Ingrid have two dogs that do their best at alternately amusing them and annoying them—both dogs are also ASU supporters.
+His wife, Ingrid, is also an audiologist, and is a professor in the Speech and Hearing Department at Arizona State University.
+Doctoral level audiology students from ASU often rotate through Tri-City as part of their educational experience to gain invaluable exposure to actual real-world private audiology practices.
+Dave and Ingrid have two daughters, one is a speech-language pathologist working with toddlers with language issues, and the other will be attending graduate school for study to become a physician’s assistant.
+Dave and Ingrid have four dogs that do their best to alternately amuse and annoy them.
+Dave, Ingrid and both daughters are all ASU alumni and all four dogs are also ASU supporters.
 Go Sun Devils!
 Dave enjoys watching sports and movies and reading in his spare time.
 He claims to be an expert in the fine art of gas-fired barbecue grilling.

 Kay enjoys gardening and bicycling when the weather is nice, and crochet, reading, and watching movies when it isn’t.
 Her favorites include sci-fi, history, and mysteries.
-She and her husband share their home with two cats and a rabbit.
+She and her husband share their home with two cats and a very small dog.